bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     Hello people!
     ```

+[ The "img" bundle. ]
+The "img" bundle is used to typeset an image.
+The "viewport" style is used to defined
+the viewport size, which is by default 60mm-by-35mm in size, and the picture
+will be resize to this size always regardless of its native size.
+However, this property can always be changed to a different size.
+The \image
+command presents a list of image source files one of which will be chosen for
+the target translation.
+For instance, HTML would choose the PNG and LATEX
+would have chosen the EPS file.

+    ```img{viewport:10 10 5}
+    \image "frog.png" "frog.eps"
+    ```

+This bundle contains a list of commands to allow for this bundle to server a slighly
+different purpose.
+For example, if \type command is setup to point to "canvas", it
+will setup a Canvas for HTML translation that would allow for user to use a Canvas
+HTML element o modify the image.
+The \color command presents a list of customized
+colors which will be used to setup the "color" input button for choosing color.

+    ```img{viewport:10 10,width:30}
+    \image "flog.png" "flog.eps"
+    \type "canvas"
+    \color "#476fc7" "#ae241c"
+    ```

+[ The "ink" bundle. ]
+This bundle is designed to crreate a picture for holding textual contents.
+The bundle is very much like a "vtm" bundle except the result is a picture, not text,
+which allows for it to be resized to a smaller or bigger one.

+    ```ink{viewport:10 10 5,width:30}
+    #include<stdio>
+    int main(){
+      return 0;
+    }
+    ```

-# Un-fenced paragraphs
+# Un-fenced blocks

-Un-fenced paragraphs are those that are not fenced by
+Un-fenced blocks are those that are not fenced by
 triple-backquotes.
 Following are the signatures IDs
 for these blocks.

+- plst
+- cove
+- cave
 - samp
 - sand
-- cove
-- cave
 - step
-- plst
 - body

-[ plst. ]
+[ The plst block. ]
-The 'plst' un-fenced paragraph is recognized by the presence
-of a hyphen-minus, a plus-sign, or a asterisk.
-It models after
+The 'plst' un-fenced block is recognized by the presence of a hyphen-minus, a
+plus-sign, or a asterisk in the first line.
+This block is designed to model
-a nested list.
+a list of multiple items which might include nested lists.

     - Fruits
       - Apple